 – the raw materials required in the preparation of parenteral products should be pure.

--water for injection free from pyrogens and micro-organisms are used in the preparation of parenteral products.
+-water for injection free from pyrogens and micro-organisms is used in the preparation of parenteral products.

 3.preparation of parenteral product